ajh1143/ajh1143.github.io/_posts/2017-10-25-DataScraping.md

 So, you want to grab data from a website, but there's no API to connect to?

 What do you do?
+You get your hands dirty.

-One solution is to utilize a scripting language to engage in data scraping.
+One solution is to utilize a scripting language to engage in manual data scraping.

 In this case, we're going to probe the US Census website, and grab all the data we can.